Doc-Cirrus/orthanc-mongodb/README.md

 ## Installation

-This chapter describes the process of installation with not too much detals and not nescessarily contain all howto to resolve possible problems that might appear.
+This chapter describes the process of installation with not too much details and not necessarily contain all how-to to resolve possible problems that might appear.

 ### Prerequisites
 - Install boost (compile or with package manager)